Vocal Range: D3 – E5 – A5 (2 octaves and a perfect fifth)https://therangeplanet.proboards.com/thread/357/billie-eilish

 Overall, while her currently displayed vocal range is relatively small at just over two octaves, what she does within these two octaves is enough to create moving pieces of music.
 Additionally, she knows how to create suspense in her songs that makes her higher notes sound like they belong higher on the staff than they actually are.
 The way she’ll slowly ascend to a D5 or E5 shows that she knows how to make every note count.

-Billie Eilish’s vocal range spans from D3 – B4 – G5, approximately 2 octaves, 2 notes and a semitone.
+Billie Eilish’s vocal range spans from D3 – B4 – A5, approximately 2 octaves and a perfect fifth.

 Billie Eilish is undoubtedly a soprano, either a Light Lyric Soprano or a Soubrette.